 The wonders of wadis

-Wadi is an Arabic term for a valley, and comes in two extreme forms usually.
-Dry as a bone, or flooded.
-Oman is, therefore, a place to hire a 4X4, as the roads suddenly end and you wander into a dry wadi, taking in all its curves and caves, either by some dusty, daredevil driving , hardcore but heavenly hiking or, if it is water filled, leave the car behind and take in some of the most wonderful wild swimming.
+Wadi is an Arabic term for a valley, and it usually comes in two extreme forms: dry as a bone, or flooded.
+Oman is, therefore, a place to hire a 4x4, as the roads suddenly end and you wander into a dry wadi, taking in all its curves and caves, either by some dusty, daredevil driving , hardcore but heavenly hiking or, if it is water filled, leave the car behind and take in some of the most wonderful wild swimming.
 Wadi Shab, for example, has secret emerald green caves and waterfalls all year round, leading down to the coastal village of Tiwi, where the mouth of the wadi enters the Arabian Sea.
-Or head to Wadi Bani Auf where old houses are built into its slopes, and terraces are cultivated with date and pomegranate plantations using the ancient falaj system.
-No matter where you go, you are never far from a wadi and nearly all tours include a visit to one.
+Or head to Wadi Bani Awf with old houses built into its slopes, and terraces are cultivated with date and pomegranate plantations using the ancient falaj system.
+No matter where you go, you are never far from a wadi and all nearly all tours include a visit to one.

 If you'd like to chat about Oman or need help finding a holiday to suit you we're very happy to help.

 There is a lot of imported junk in some souks.
 Sometimes you need to poke around in the back of the shop for the real Omani gems.

 Who doesnít love a souk?

 You are spoilt with souks in Oman.
 For starters, Muttrah is great for handmade silver and gold jewellery although you might need to check for real Omani origins.
 The Wednesday souk at Buraimi is run only by women and specialises in handicrafts and pottery.
 The Sinaw Souk specialises in Bedouin crafts, and for Oman's fine frankincense, head to Al Husn Souk in Salalah.